 Meaning

 In the quote “The product of mental labor – science – always stands far below its value, because the labor-time necessary to reproduce it has no relation at all to the labor-time required for its original production.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.
+It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.

 Theme